cgr123/code-samples/README.md

 # code-samples
-Design patterns and other code samples
+Design patterns and other code samples, maybe some examples projects for various technologies.